arineng/rdap_bootstrap_server/README.md

       Bootstrap service as per [RFC 7484](https://tools.ietf.org/html/rfc7484).
 * 2.0.2
     - Updated the `default_bootstrap.json` file for the domain entry.
+    - Updated the default bootstrap files to the latest IANA files.

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher, as a Spring Boot application, or as a Docker container.
 It should build against Java 11 or higher.